Where To Stay In The Dolomites: 9 Best Areas (+ The Worst!)

 The best area where to stay in the Dolomites really depends on what you want to do, what your preferences are for hotels, and obviously, what your budget is.

-We’ve visited the “Pale mountains” multiple times, in all of the seasons, as a couple, as friends, as family, on a hiking vacation and just to relax.
+We’ve visited the “Pale mountains” over 10 times, in all of the seasons, as a couple, as friends, as family, on a hiking vacation and just to relax.
 The best advice I can give you – figure out what you’d like to see and do, as well as when your vacation is, and go from there.

 This post might contain affiliate links, which means that if you purchase anything via them, we might earn a small commission – at no extra cost to you.
 Check our disclaimer policy for more information.

-Where To Stay In The Dolomites
+Where To Stay In The Dolomites: Top Recommendations

 Many people say, for many places, that “you can’t go wrong when choosing an area to stay in”.
 Let me tell you, though, that in the Dolomites, you can go wrong.